NYOTA PROJECT IMPLEMENTATION STATUS

 Labour Market Information Systems

-The State Department for Labour and Skills Development is providing labour market information and intelligence on real time data on labour market trends, high growth sectors and in-demand skills to guide training and skilling of beneficiaries on quarterly basis.
+The State Department for Labour and Skills Development continues to strengthen labour market intelligence through the Kenya Labour Market Information System (KLMIS).
+The platform provides real-time data on labour market trends, high-growth sectors, and in-demand skills to guide training, skilling, and employment interventions for NYOTA beneficiaries.

 Business Support